dgaydukov/cert-aws/sa/files/sa.md

 * 5500 GET per prefix
 * 3500 POST/PUT/DELETE per prefix
 So same rules as for dynamoDB (where read/writes per partition), so you can get unlimited read/write by creating many prefixes (number is not limited).
+Don't confuse:
+* `aws s3api` - 1-to-1 mapping to low-lever s3 api
+* `aws s3` - high-level mapping to s3 api (syncing - under-the-hood make many calls to low-lever api).
+To properly work you have to add all low-level api to iam user (sometimes it's not that obvious, cause you don't know which calls are made by which api)
+Sql Select - both s3 & glacier can select specific bytes instead of whole file.
+Let's suppose you have big `stores.csv.gzip` file, but you need only rows where country=usa.
+You can download whole file from s3, open and parse yourself using java sdk.
+But there is better option:
+* s3 - `s3api select-object-content --expression="select * from table t where t.country=usa"`, run sql on JSON/CSV/Parquet file (you should pass both `input/output-serialization` and specify one of 3 formats)
+* glacier - `s3api restore-object --restore-request=request.json` where you put sql into json file - this is in case you recover data from glacier
+You can also use `glacier initiate-job` and specify sql under `--job-parameters.SelectParameters.Expression={your_sql}`.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.